SystemsApproach/private5g/arch.rst

 This chapter identifies the main architectural components of the mobile cellular networks, which is partly an exercise in introducing 3GPP terminology.
-For someone that is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but it is important to keep in mind that this terminology came out of the 3GPP standardization process, which was historically concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
+For someone who is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but keep in mind that this terminology came out of the 3GPP standardization process, which was historically concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
 To further confuse matters, 3GPP terminology